 The cost for Skyline Select Basketball is lower than some other sports because of the focus on value to our members.
 Although costs are kept to a minimum this is an investment that we take seriously and is not a small amount.
 The organization is non-profit so all the money collected is put back into your child's experience with basketball.
-Costs for the program are as follows: $550 per player Parent Coach $700 per player Paid Coach This fee does not include team fees or the cost of a uniform, and is subject to change.
+Costs for the program are as follows: $600 per player Parent Coach $800 per player Paid Coach.
+This fee does not include team fees or the cost of a uniform, and is subject to change.

-Incoming players to the organization will need a complete uniform package which includes a reversible Home/Away Jersey and Shorts.
-We use the same styling year over year so players can reuse uniforms as long as they still fit.
-Additionally, players are provided exclusive player gear each year from the program (sweatshirts, shooting shirts, practice pinnies).
+All players this year will need to purchase uniforms (returning) or a complete uniform package (new) which includes a reversible Home/Away Jersey and Shorts.
+We are refreshing the styling this year and additionally, players are provided exclusive player gear each year from the program (sweatshirts, shooting shirts, practice pinnies).

 What do I need to know about the extra training?

 SGSB has partnered with Elite basketball in Preston to offer in season training to all our players.
 More information will be available at the Meet The Coach event on September 21st.